Equidistribution of rational points and the geometric sieve for toric varieties: The geometric sieve for toric varieties

-The following version of geometric sieve is dedicated to controlling the contribution from arbitrarily large primes. \begin{proposition} For every $\sigma\in\triangle_{\max}$ and for $A,M\geqslant 2$, consider the following set
+The following version of the geometric sieve is dedicated to controlling the contribution from arbitrarily large primes.
+Recall \eqref{eq:CAsigmaAB}. \begin{proposition} For every $\sigma\in\triangle_{\max}$ and for $A,N\geqslant 2$, consider the following set

-Then we have, uniformly for such $M$, where the implied constant depends only on $f,g$. \end{proposition}
+Then we have, uniformly for such $A,N$, where the implied constant depends only on $f,g$. \end{proposition}

-To get rid of the extra $\log B$ factor in the first term of Proposition \ref{prop:geomsieve1}, we also need the next sieve which treats the contribution from every single moderately large prime.
-We keep using the notation above. \begin{proposition} For every $\sigma\in\triangle_{\max}$ and for every prime $p$, define analogously the set
+To get rid of the extra $\log B$ factor in the first term of Proposition \ref{prop:geomsieve1}, we also need the next sieve result which treats the contribution from every single moderately large prime.
+We keep using the notation above. \begin{proposition} For every $\sigma\in\triangle_{\max}$, for every prime $p$ and for $A\geqslant 2$, define analogously the set

 Then we have, uniformly for $p\leqslant (\log B)^{A}$,